andongfan/mlscript/doc/mls-codebase-doc.md

 Finally, we generate JavaScript code from JavaScript AST nodes.

 The first step is implemented in the method `declareNewTypeDefs`.
-Here we extract information (including name, parameter list, type, members, and parents) of classes, mixins, and modules from the given `NuTypeDef` list and generate a hygienic runtime name for each symbol.
+Here we extract information (including name, parameter list, type, members, parents, and so on) of classes, mixins, and modules from the given `NuTypeDef` list and generate a hygienic runtime name for each symbol.

-In the second step, we translate `NewClassSymbol`, `MixinSymbol`, and `ModuleSymbol` into JavaScript AST nodes by using methods `translateNewClassDeclaration`, `translateMixinDeclaration` and `translateModuleDeclaration`.
+In the second step, we translate `NewClassSymbol`, `MixinSymbol`, and `ModuleSymbol` into JavaScript AST nodes by using methods `translateNewClassDeclaration`, `translateMixinDeclaration`, and `translateModuleDeclaration`.
-All classes, mixins, and modules are translated into JavaScript classes.
+These three methods invoke another method `translateNewTypeDefinition` to translate classes, mixins, and modules into JavaScript classes.
 The method `translateNewClassMember` contains the translation of members.
 We call `translateParents` to get the parent class of a type.
 Assuming we have code: